 Complimentary ZooTunes tickets for next-door neighbors

-Step 1: If you received a voucher at your home address, you are considered a next-door neighbor and are eligible for ZooTunes tickets.
+If you received a mailed notice at your home address, you are considered a next-door neighbor and are eligible for ZooTunes tickets.
+This notice will be mailed to eligible neighbors in early May.

-If you are unsure, click here to see the next-door neighbor map and verify that you are located within the identified 2 block radius of the zoo.
-Unfortunately, because we are a nonprofit organization and ZooTunes is a fundraising effort, it is not possible for us to offer complimentary ZooTunes tickets to neighbors outside of this boundary.
+If you are unsure, click here to see the next-door neighbor map and verify that you are located within the identified two block radius of the zoo.
+If your home is outside of this boundary (including across the street), we are unable to offer you complimentary ZooTunes tickets.
+ZooTunes is a major fundraiser for the zoo, a non-profit organization.

-Step 2: Pick up your tickets at Woodland Park Zoo’s West Entrance.
+Pick up your tickets at Woodland Park Zoo’s West Entrance starting May 10.
 Tickets will not be mailed.

 PLEASE NOTE: Gates staff will only be issuing complimentary tickets to those neighbors whose addresses appear on our next-door neighbor address list.
 Gate associates do not have the ability to alter this list.